nikolasdan/ejobs-fixes/README.md

-ejobs.ro has an UI bug so I fixed it with a Chrome extention.
+ejobs.ro has a UI bug, so I fixed it with a Chrome extension.

 Before:
 <a href="https://imgur.com/eLeOzbZ"><img src="https://i.imgur.com/eLeOzbZ.png" title="source: imgur.com" /></a>